allinurl/goaccess/README.md

     vhost.io:80 8.8.4.4 - - [02/Mar/2016:08:14:04 -0600] "GET /shop HTTP/1.1" 200 615 "-" "Googlebot-Image/1.0"

+Logs carrying the port next to the virtual host can be parsed with the `VCOMBINED_PORT` predefined format, or `VCOMMON_PORT` for the common flavor.
+Use `VCOMBINED` or `VCOMMON` when the field holds the virtual host alone:

+    # goaccess vhost_access.log --log-format=VCOMBINED_PORT

 And you would like to append the virtual host to the request in order to see which virtual host the top urls belong to:

+    # goaccess vhost_access.log --log-format=VCOMBINED_PORT --concat-vhost-req

+The same can be done before the log reaches GoAccess:

     awk '$8=$1$8' access.log | goaccess -a -